 Goal: To improve classroom skills

-Students generate examples of why, when, and where to use skill.
+Students generate examples of why, when and how to follow directions from authority figures.

 Model/Role-play with Feedback